kubataba/kabardian-translator/USAGE_GUIDE.md

 - Demonstrate transliteration

 ### For Researchers
-- Analyze translation quality
+- Analyze translation quality (see benchmarks/)
 - Study phonetic representations
 - Test transliteration accuracy
+- Reproduce results with provided benchmark scripts

+---

-## 🔒 License & Usage
+## 📏 License & Usage

 **Non-Commercial Educational Use Only**
 - ✅ Personal use